DiyMediaServer

 Test Your Connection

-Before making anything permanent, test your mount:
+Before making anything permanent, test the mount:

 sudo mount -t nfs 192.168.1.5:/media/storage /mnt/media